WaLLie12/rsschool-cv/cv.md

 # **English**

-* B1 (KET certificate, was living abroad for more than 1 year)
+* B1 (KET certificate, was living in Europe for more than 1 year)